 How To Change: 3-Day Rule Pledge

-If I stop the actions I have set out to reach my goals for a period of three days, for any reason, I pledge to sit down and do the following:
+If I stop the actions, I have set out to reach my goals for three days, for any reason, I pledge to sit down and do:

-- Write down what I need to do to get started again.
+- Write what I need to do to get started again.

-- Write down the exact date I plan to start again.
+- Pick the exact date I plan to start again and jot it down.

 - Post the start up-date on the refrigerator or other location where it can be seen